-- Siamese neural network (SNN) - Two networks sharing the same weights to transform two inputs a and b into two outputs Thereby, the inputs are mapped to a learned embedding space. - The difference of outputs is quantified as a distance d. - Contrastive loss function.
-Minimize d between similar inputs, and maximize d for dissimilar inputs. - Triplet neural network (TNN) - A TNN follows a similar idea to an SNN for three inputs a, b, c. - The input b is used to define distance d. - Triplet loss function.
-Minimize d between a and b, and maximize d for b and c.
+- Siamese neural network (SNN) - Two networks sharing the same weights to transform two inputs a and b into two outputs - The difference of outputs is quantified as a distance d. - Contrastive loss function.
+The learning objective is to minimize d between similar inputs and to maximize it for dissimilar inputs. - Triplet neural network (TNN) - A TNN follows a similar idea to an SNN for three inputs a, b, c. - One input (say, b) is used to define distance. - Triplet loss function.
+The learning objective is to minimize the distance d between a and b and to maximize it for b and c.